-Steve Brown: Before the game the crowd was so nice and welcoming and I’m sitting here thinking, "they're just being nice to us because they think their gonna crush us."
+Steve Brown: Before the game, the crowd was so nice and welcoming and I’m sitting here thinking, "they're just being nice to us because they think they're gonna crush us."

 Greg Abee, Appalachian State student: The Michigan fans were great.
 Everybody was super nice.
 Walking through the tailgate, everyone was offering food and alcohol, and asking what App State was about because they didn’t know who we were.
 I was almost a little disappointed we didn’t get a little more heat while walking through their fraternity houses.

 Mike Flynn: If you listen to Gameday that morning, Kirk Herbstreit was talking about how Michigan shouldn’t play teams like Appalachian State because it would be over in the first quarter.

 Greg Abee: I didn’t have a lot of expectations.
 I was just hoping we didn’t get crushed and keep it within 21 so we didn’t become fodder for College Gameday.